tperehinets/CodePath-Web-Final-Project-Dance-Hub-/README.md

 - [X] **Users can leave comments underneath a post on the post's separate page**
 - [X] **Each post should have an upvote button on the post's page.
 Each click increases its upvotes count by one and users can upvote any number of times**
 - [X] **A previously created post can be edited or deleted from its post page**

-The following **optional** features are implemented:

-- [X] Users can upload images directly from their local machine as an image file

 ## Video Walkthrough